ebi-pf-team/interproscan-docs/docs/HowToUseViaContainer.rst

         --tempdir /temp \
         --cpu 16 \

-**NOTE**: Observe that in Singularity, it is necessary to provide the full path to the interproscan.sh script.
+**NOTE**: In Singularity, it is necessary to provide the full path to the interproscan.sh script.